Role

 Career overview

 Dr Fitzpatrick completed his BSc in University College Dublin (UCD) in 2011 graduating with first class honours.
-He remained there for his PhD under the supervision of Dr Grace Morgan working on “Modulation of the Magnetic Anisotropy and the Jahn-Teller Distortion in Manganese(III)”.
+He remained there for his PhD under the supervision of Dr Grace Morgan working on “Modulation of the Magnetic Anisotropy and the Jahn-Teller Distortion in Manganese(III)” where he was awarded the BOC Gases Thesis Prize and the Royal Irish Academy Young Chemist Prize.
 He finished his PhD in 2015 and stayed as a PDRA until the end of 2016.
 He joined Nottingham Trent University as a lecturer in January 2017 teaching inorganic chemistry to undergraduate and postgraduate students until August 2020.
 He then took up a post as lecturer of inorganic chemistry at Sheffield Hallam University in September 2020 before returning to NTU as a senior lecturer in November 2021.

 Research areas